lambdacats/lambdacats/readme.md

 including (but not limited to) adding new lambdacats, updating the information on the existing ones, and finding lost lambdacats.

-For technical information on the website, see the documentation on [lambdacats administration].
+For technical information on the website, see the [administration documentation].

-[lambdacats administration]: ./admin.md
+[administration documentation]: ./admin.md

 ## History